 4 Powerful Ways to Develop Your African Spirituality Now

 African Spirituality is one of the most mis-understood concepts in the Black Conscious community.
 Ask 3 people to define it and you will get three different answers!
-In this article, we clarify the topic and offer members of the community real, practical ways to develop their African spirituality now!

 What Is Spirituality?